Kate BystrovaKB

 Depending on the size of your business, number of geographies covered, industry and so on, you may have several key media spokespeople who can engage with the media depending on the topic or locale.

-For example, scroll down to the bottom of this example to see how Ubisoft ensures that any visitor to their newsroom knows who to contact:
+For example, scroll down to the bottom of this example to see how Ubisoft ensures that any visitor to their gaming newsroom knows who to contact:

 Ubisoft